DarkParasite/GameDevCodex/docs/C++/StaticKeyword.md

 - Static members of a class has a scope of the program, so it is valid throughout the lifetime of the program.
-- Static members must only be defined once, other it results in ambiguity error, since they are treated like global variables, linker does not like this at all.
+- Static members must only be defined once, otherwise it results in ambiguity error, since they are treated like global variables, linker does not like this at all.
 - Static members only have one instance in the memory, unlike class members which are created for each instance of the class created.
 This is a fundamental characteristic of static.